 There are 7 common types of Japanese seaweed that you can enjoy very differently.
 Seaweed has been used in the Japanese diet for centuries due to its health benefits and unique umami taste.

-Now, it is also made into snacks and supplements for easier consumption which allows a wider audience to enjoy.
+It is also made into snacks and supplements for easier consumption, allowing a broader audience to enjoy it.

 The high nutritious value and benefits to human health have increased the popularity of Japanese seaweed worldwide.
-According to Allied Market Research, the global seaweed snacks market is projected to reach $2.90 billion by 2027, growing at a CAGR of 9.6% from 2021 to 2027.
+According to Allied Market Research, the global seaweed snacks market will reach $2.90 billion by 2027, growing at a CAGR of 9.6% from 2021 to 2027.

 The growth in the global vegan population and rising awareness regarding their health benefits among consumers has boosted the market growth.

 What is seaweed?

 Seaweed or sea vegetables are a form of edible algae that are a prime food source of ocean life.
 It grows along the rocky shoreline around the globe and ranges in colour from brown to black and green to red.
 Although marine algae are found worldwide, Japanese seaweed is renowned for its surprising health benefits and taste.

 What are the major types of Japanese seaweed?

 The varieties of seaweed are as wide as the ocean.
-The ocean offers biodiversity of over 10,000 species and is categorised based on cell structure, ecology, pigments, and uses.
+The ocean offers over 10,000 species and is categorised based on cell structure, ecology, pigments, and uses.
 However, the most common varieties are red algae, brown algae, and green algae.

 Seaweed, having an indispensable role in the Japanese diet, is consumed throughout the day in different forms.
-From eating it fresh to adding it to natural flavouring, the edible algae are multi-faceted.
+The edible algae are multi-faceted from eating it fresh to adding it to natural flavouring.

 Here are the most common types of seaweeds found in the Japanese diet.

 Nori is paper-thin and dark green in colour.
 It is the most consumed Japanese seaweed across the globe.
-Nori is widely used as an ingredient of sushi as well as a garnish for ramen noodles and rice bowls.
+Nori is widely used as an ingredient of sushi and a garnish for ramen noodles and rice bowls.
 This is made by drying marine algae and pressing it into a thin layer.